 When you take a vitamin or supplement as a shot or drink, the body doesn’t have anything to break down, meaning the nutrients are more bioavailable and can be absorbed more effectively by the body.
 So when it comes to finding the best curcumin supplement, aside for opting for the liquid form, it’s incredibly important to look out for the addition of black pepper (or piperine) and a source of fat, such as flax seed oil in order to maximise absorption - like our raw turmeric shots.

 When it comes to how much curcumin to take per day, there is no official consensus on curcumin dosage.
 However, studies have suggested that 500-2,000 mg per day can be effective for the general health benefits.
-To help improve specific conditions, studies have shown the following dosage of turmeric to be effective:

 It typically takes 4-8 weeks of consistent daily consumption before people begin to notice the benefits of turmeric.
 However, the full benefits are not usually felt until after three months of daily use.